model-driven-devops/mdd-workshop/exercises/push-data.md

 cp files/oc-interfaces-new.yml mdd-data/org/region2/site2/site2-sw1/oc-interfaces.yml
 ```

 This file contains the following changed data.
 View the file in the editor to verify.
+You can also run this diff command:

 ```
-$ diff files/oc-interfaces.yml files/oc-interfaces-new.yml
+diff files/oc-interfaces.yml files/oc-interfaces-new.yml

 ```
 ```